top of page

 Clothing

 ALL children must bring spare clothing every day, these include, pants, shirts, sorts, socks and underwear.
-Now that the weather is colder please ensure your child has a jumper on.
+Now that the weather is Warmer please ensure your child is dressed appropriately or has appropriate clothing to change into.

 Driveway Etiquette